Clorkies/LockedIn/README.md

 - 🎮 **Game-Specific Feeds** – Follow updates for your favorite esports titles.
 - 📊 **Match Results & Standings** – Track tournament progress and team rankings.
 - 🔔 **Personalized Notifications** – Get instant alerts on breaking news and match updates.
-- 🎥 **Video Highlights** – Watch the best moments from major tournaments.
-- 🔎 **Player & Team Profiles** – Learn more about professional players and teams.

 ## Installation